Are Wool Dryer Balls Worth It?

 What are THOSE?

-When you load a pile of wet towels into the dryer they will flop and tumble around, maybe curl up into a ball, fold in a couple of places and you are left with a pile of half dried and half damp towels.
+Washing your washer, maybe curl up into a ball, fold in a couple of places and you are left with a pile of half dried and half damp towels.
 Why?
 Because fabric will usually stick together in the dryer.
 No good.

 However, if you add dryer balls into the dryer, they will get in-between the wet towels and clothing, separate them and pull them apart with their weight.
 The effect is that drying times are cut short and, with the friction caused by the wool drying balls, the clothes will come out effectively softer than if being dried by their own.